garnierclement/pfe/sensors/README.md

 For each sensor, Manticore is responsible for parsing the `description.json` file and thus executing the commands described in the Command object.

-To achieve this goal, we are using the Child Processes module in Node.js API.
+To achieve this goal, we are using the [Child Processes](http://nodejs.org/api/child_process.html) module in Node.js API.
 This means that Manticore will execute the command in a child process and will monitor its life cycle.

 Indeed, when the child process exits, Manticore will inspect the command return value (or).
 If it is a success then it will jump to the next command, otherwise an error/exception must be thrown.

 By convention, a **success** is denoted by the **`0` value**.
 As a consequence, any other value that defers from `0` will be considered as a failure.

-> In Unix-like shells, the exit code of the precedent command can be displayed with `echo $?`
+> In UNIX-like shells, the exit code of the precedent command can be displayed with `echo $?`

 ### Data description object